curl/curl/docs/cmdline-opts/write-out.md

 about to begin.
 This includes all pre-transfer commands and negotiations that are specific to the particular protocol(s) involved.

+## `time_queue`
+The time, in seconds, the transfer was queued during its run.
+This adds the queue time for each redirect step that may have happened.
+Transfers may be queued for significant amounts of time when connection or parallel limits are in place.
+(Added in 8.12.0)

 ## `time_redirect`
 The time, in seconds, it took for all redirection steps including name lookup, connect, pretransfer and transfer before the final transaction was